 ProtoSounds can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
-The default setting is (1) Squeaking brakes are activated by bell button control as described on page 8.
-To change the default setting, enter RESET and go to

-Feature 45.
-(See the section Using RESET To Program ProtoSounds on page 18).
+The default setting is (2) Squeaking brakes are activated for full-time operation as described on page 8.
+To change the default setting, enter RESET and go to Feature 45.
+(See the section Using RESET To Program ProtoSounds® on page 17).
 Once in Feature 45, press the whistle button and wait for the module to sound a bell ding(s).
-Continue pressing the whistle button until the module plays back two dings for option 2 - Squeaking brakes on all the time, subject to throttle movements.
-Press the whistle button again until the module plays back three dings for option 3 - Squeaking brakes off.
+Continue pressing the whistle button until the module plays back one ding for option 1 - Squeaking brakes are activated by the bell button.
+Press the whistle button again until the module plays back two dings for option 2 squeaking brakes are activated for full-time operation, or press the whistle button again until the module plays back three dings for option 3 -Squeaking brakes off.
 Once you have decided on the desired setting, simply turn the throttle off and then on again to "Lock-In" the new setting.
-To reset the computer to its original factory default setting (option 1 - squeaking brakes activated by bell button controller, repeat the above procedure but keep pushing the whistle button until the module only responds with one bell ding.
+To reset the computer to its original factory default setting (option 2 - squeaking brakes are activated for full-time operation, repeat the above procedure but keep pushing the whistle button until the module only responds with one bell ding.

-PROGRAMMING FOR WHISTLE IN NEUTRAL OPERATION
+PROGRAMMING FOR HORN IN NEUTRAL OPERATION

 If you are operating your engine with a separate bell button and want to blow your horn when your engine is in neutral, you will need to program ProtoSounds to do so as the factory setting only allows the horn to blow in forward or reverse.
 To do this, enter RESET and go to Feature 25.
-(See the section Using RESET To Program ProtoSounds® on page 18.)
-Once in Feature 25, press the transformer whistle button and wait for ProtoSounds to sound a bell ding(s).
-Continue pressing the whistle button until whistle button.
+(See the section Using RESET To dings (signifying that button.
 To reset ProtoSounds to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds only dings once instead of twice.